pvanisacker/heremaps/INSTALL.md

 subprocess.call(args)
 </code></pre>

-After installing try running SPLUNK_HOME/bin/splunk cmd python SPLUNK_HOME/etc/apps/heremaps/bin/reversegeocodeshape.py __GETINFO__
+After installing try running ```SPLUNK_HOME/bin/splunk cmd python SPLUNK_HOME/etc/apps/heremaps/bin/reversegeocodeshape.py __GETINFO__```
-It should now throw any exception but show some CSV like content.
+It should not throw any exception but show some CSV like content.

 ### For Linux/OSX
 Make sure you have python 2.7 and it's development tools installed.